 Next, we're going to go over the 2nd (and MUCH more accurate) method of checking your cannabis plants to see if they're harvest-ready...

 This harvest method tends to be more precise than looking at the pistils of your cannabis plant.

 Look at trichomes under a magnifier to harvest cannabis buds with the right THC levels

 With this method, you look at the glandular stalked trichomes on the buds under a magnifying glass.
 Trichomes are the the mushroom-looking growths on cannabis that are responsible for it being so popular!

 The trichomes you're trying to see look like little mushrooms.
-You'll also see tiny, clear hair-like trichomes without the mushroom head - these aren't important to potency so you can ignore them.
-You are only interested in the trichomes that have a little ball on top.
+You may also see tiny, clear hair-like trichomes without the mushroom head but these don't affect potency so you can ignore them.
+You are interested in the trichomes that have a little ball on top.
 This is where a lot of the THC and other good stuff in cannabis is located.
-Since these are what contribute the most to bud potency, being able to tell when they've reached their highest levels of THC will help you be able to choose the exact right time to harvest.
+Since these trichomes are what contribute the most to bud potency, being able to tell when they've reached their highest levels of THC will help you be able to choose the exact right time to harvest your marijuana.